-Letter Component Function Α Infrared Light Produces an invisible (infrared) beam of light that travels in a straight line, like the beam of a flashlight.
-This beam controls infrared devices, like a television, cable box, or VCR. В Infrared Receiver This electronic eye "learns" other infrared remote controls. С Off-Hook Indicator An amber light that illuminates behind the infrared receiver when the telephone is off hook D Main Speaker The ECU audibly responds to spoken commands through this speaker.
+Letter Component Function A Infrared Light Produces an invisible (infrared) beam of light that travels in a straight line, like the beam of a flashlight.
+This beam controls infrared devices, like a television, cable box, or VCR. В Infrared Receiver This electronic eye "learns" other infrared remote controls. С Off-Hook and IR Alignment Indicator An amber light that illuminates behind the infrared receiver when the telephone is off hook or a IR signal is present.
+D Main Speaker The ECU audibly responds to spoken commands through this speaker.